President and CEO

-Assumptions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our 2nd Half Ordinary Income for this Fiscal 2013 is estimated as follows:
+Pre-conditions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our Operating Income for this 4th Quarter Fiscal 2013 is estimated as follows:

 * Yen depreciation is preferable for us.

-In logistics business, there are some signs that there will be improvement in ex-Japan air cargo services towards the second half of the current fiscal year, and we expect that domestic logistics business including land transportation and international logistics of inter-/intra-Asia service will continue to be strong.
+In logistics business, there have been some signs of improvement in ex-Japan air cargo services since beginning of the second half.
+We expect robust operations in domestic logistics service, including land transportation, and international logistics of inter-/intra-Asia service.
 We have been pursuing further deepening and expansion of our logistics business in certain Asian regions where economic growth continues and we will further enhance our stable profit based on this business segment as well.

-In dry bulk business, while freight rate market seems to be on a recovery trend for Cape-size and Panamax/Handymax sectors, concern over tonnage oversupply is persistent.
-However, we are finally seeing supply-demand balance between vessels and cargoes has started to improve, given that concerns about the Chinese economy slowing have temporarily receded with subsequent recovery of cargo movements, we expect the dry bulk market to continue strong for the time being.
-Under such a volatile dry bulk market, we have continuously tried to achieve stable profit condition that are not impacted by short-term market situation, based on mid-/long-term contracts.
-We will keep working on implementing all available means for profitability improvement, such as efficient vessel allocation and reduction of operating costs.
+In dry bulk business, although we will face market volatility due to seasonality for a while, thanks to trends for supply-demand balance between vessels and cargo improvement, we expect favorable market conditions will continue generally.
+The "K" Line Group will continuously try to achieve stable profit conditions that are not significantly impacted by short-term market situation, based on mid-/long-term contracts.
+We will keep working on implementing all available means for profitability improvement, such as more efficient vessel allocation and reduction of operating costs.

-In energy E&P support vessel business, we expect continuous contribution to the earnings by offshore support vessels and drill ships through their stable operations.
-Regarding offshore support business, it has been about five years since we entered into this new business area, and we now feel a good response indicating that it has started to get fairly well on track.
+In energy E&P support vessel business we expect continuous contribution to earnings by offshore support vessels and drill ships through their stable operations.

-As for annual dividend payment for the current fiscal year, we will sustain our plan to pay \3.5 per share as was previously announced despite today’s revision of our forecast of financial results to increase net income in consideration of persistent uncertainties in shipping market trends.
+As for annual dividend payment for the current fiscal year, we will sustain our plan to pay \3.5 per share as was previously announced since our updated estimations that we announced today.
+Net Income remains unchanged from our previous announcement as of last October.

 We express our appreciation for your support and look forward to your continued cooperation to our "K" Line Group.